A new approach to climate

 That’s a job for cultural institutions that shape how we see the world.
 The industries that bring us movies, TV, sports, social media, newspapers, food, music, advertising, video games, theme parks — they’re all affected by the climate crisis.
 They should be telling stories that help people understand the challenges we face and what we can do to solve them.
 They’re our best chance at moving the needle, fast.

 That’s why I’m writing a newsletter about climate and culture: to encourage America’s most influential storytellers to get in the game, and to help them figure out how.
-If we want climate progress in energy, transportation and agriculture, we also need progress in pop culture, media and sports.
+If we want climate progress in energy, transportation and agriculture, we need progress in entertainment, media and sports.

 It’s time to start seeing the world through climate-colored goggles.
 Please subscribe to support my work.